 They were fed with water carried on the Barbegal aqueduct and mill.

 Their imposing vestiges can be seen in the nearby commune of Fontvielle.

 A feat of Roman engineering, the aqueduct and its mill are considered ‘the greatest known concentration of mechanical power in the Ancient World’.

-Coordinates and map: Lat 43.676647 – Long 4.627777
+Coordinates: Lat 43.676647 – Long 4.627777